-Our final set of analyses uses the EGVs associated with each species’ coordinate location data to determine which variables are the most important for ENMs and contribute to significant differences in niche axes between species pairs and mating system groups.
-We performed MANOVAs on the raw EGVs and spatial PCA scores for each sister pair to determine if sister species vary significantly in these variables (Sobel 2014).
+The final set of analyses uses the EGVs associated with each species’ coordinate location data to determine which variables are the most important for SDMs and contribute to significant differences in niche axes between species pairs and mating system groups.
+I performed MANOVAs on the raw EGVs and spatial PCA scores for each sister pair to determine if sister species vary significantly in these variables (Sobel 2014).

 Results

-Overall, Maxent ENMs showed significant differences between selfing and outcrossing species pairs in their overall distributions of environmental suitability.
+Overall, Maxent SDMs showed significant differences between selfing and outcrossing species pairs in their overall distributions of environmental suitability.
 In six of the seven pairs, selfers have greater areas of environmental suitability than do outcrossers (Figure 1.2), indicating conditions where each species is predicted to be capable of living.
 Only the sister taxa pair C. torreyi and C. wrightii showed the opposite pattern (Figure 1.2E).
-Pairwise, two-tailed statistical tests for niche breadth differences (Figure 1.3) between sister species pairs generated from Maxent ENM replicates, revealed that six of the seven selfers have greater niche breadths (p < 0.0001 for each comparison, Table 1.1).
+Pairwise, two-tailed statistical tests for niche breadth differences (Figure 1.3) between sister species pairs generated from Maxent SDM replicates, revealed that six of the seven selfers have greater niche breadths (p < 0.0001 for each comparison, Table 1.1).
 Only C. torreyi and C. wrightii showed the opposite direction and significant pattern (two-tailed test, outcrosser niche breadth > selfer niche breadth; p <0.0001).

-Our phylogenetically corrected ANOVA tested for overall differences in niche breadth between selfing and outcrossing species, correcting for non-independence in species age and relatedness, shows that selfers have significantly greater niche breadths than their outcrossing sisters (Model: Niche.Breadth ~ MS + Age, DF = 1; SS = 0.086; F value = 5.29; p = 0.019).
+The phylogenetically corrected ANOVA tested for overall differences in niche breadth between selfing and outcrossing species, correcting for non-independence in species age and relatedness, shows that selfers have significantly greater niche breadths than their outcrossing sisters (Model: Niche.Breadth ~ MS + Age, DF = 1; SS = 0.086; F value = 5.29; p = 0.019).
 Age was not significant in this model (p = 0.28).

 The degree of niche overlap (Schoener’s D; Table 1.1) exhibited by sister species pairs ranged between 0.05 and 0.65.
-Consistent with initial predictions, niche equivalency is less than expected by chance (Figure S1.2: p < 0.05), except for C. torreyi/C. wrightii, indicating niche divergence for six of the seven sister pairs.
-Only two species pairs (C. torreyi/C.
+Consistent with initial predictions, niche equivalency is less than expected by chance (Figure A1.2: p < 0.05), except for C. torreyi/C. wrightii, indicating niche divergence for six of the seven sister pairs.
+Only two species pairs (C. torreyi/C. wrightii and C. sparsiflora/C. collina) had niches similarity values greater than expected by chance.
+For the other species pairs, I observed no directionality in niche similarity tests.